 According to international agreements, compensation for loss or damage to your personal luggage (including a wheelchair) is calculated based on the weight of the object(s) and not on their value, except when a special declaration is made, no later than the time of checking in, and a supplementary fee is paid.
-Before travelling, you must ensure that your travel insurance covers the equipment you need for mobility.
-You may need additional cover.
-Please enquire with your airline company.
+Before travelling, you must ensure that your travel insurance covers your mobility equipment.
+Additional coverage may be required.

-If you consider that you have not received suitable treatment during the assistance provided by Aena Aeropuertos at the airport, and you wish to make a complaint or make any suggestion by e-mail, you may use the Aena Aeropuertos Complaint/Claims forms which you will find at airport information desks.
+If you consider that you have not received suitable treatment during the assistance provided by Aena Aeropuertos in the airport, and you wish to make a complaint or suggestion by e-mail, you can do so to the following address: firstname.lastname@example.org or make use of the Aena Aeropuertos complaint form, which you will find at the airport information desks.

 If you consider that your booking was not accepted or you were denied boarding without justification, you can write a letter of complaint to the airline, your agent or to the appropriate operator or use the complaint forms available.